digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

    configuration mixin.

 #.
 The participant node is managed through the administration API.
 If you use the console, almost all requests will
    go through the administration API.
-We recommend that you setup mutual TLS authentication as described in the :ref:`TLS documentation section <tls-configuration>`.
+We recommend that you set up mutual TLS authentication as described in the :ref:`TLS documentation section <tls-configuration>`.

 #.
 Applications and users will interact with the participant node using the ledger API.
 We recommend that you secure your